 In this first volume of the series, Journey to Nubia and Kemet: Exploring African History, Culture and Contributions, Harriott uses a compilation of research from noted historians, such as Anthony Browder and Dr. Asa Hilliard, to tell the story of people of African ancestry who were forced to migrate to many countries, including the USA, the Caribbean and Brazil.
 Volume 1 begins to detail the origin, journey and some contributions that highlight the story of Africans while living in their homelands of Nubia and Kemet and their influence throughout the world.
 She traveled abroad to capture photographs of artifacts from ancient Egypt to include as visual aids.

 Harriott’s goal is to use the book as a resource to educate students and to further advance the concept of global citizenship and mutual respect at a young age.
 She would like the book to be a resource for public and private school curriculum to promote cultural awareness.
-Harriott attended Howard University and Bowie State University.
+Harriott attended her first choice institution, a Historically Black College & University (HBCU) school, Howard University, where she earned a Bachelor of Science degree; and, she later pursued a Masters Degree in Clinical Counseling with a Psychotherapy specialization from another great HBCU, Bowie State University.
 She holds degrees and licensure in counseling psychology and works with higher education institutions, nonprofit associations and corporations across various industries and occupations.
 Harriott was a member of the Senior Experts' Group established by the, Director-General of the United National Educational, Scientific and Cultural Organization (UNESCO) to rethink education in a world of rapid transformation, which produced the publication, Rethinking Education, 2015.